antoniolopezmc/subgroups/docs/source/where_has_been_this_library_used.rst

 Projects
 ========

 #.
-GRALENIA (Ref: 2021/C005/00150055): supported by the Spanish Ministry of Economic Affairs and Digital Transformation, the Spanish Secretariat of State for Digitization and Artificial Intelligence, Red.es and by the NextGenerationEU funding.
+GRALENIA (Ref.
+2021/C005/00150055) project: supported by the Spanish Ministry of Economic Affairs and Digital Transformation, the Spanish Secretariat of State for Digitization and Artificial Intelligence, Red.es and by the NextGenerationEU funding.
 #.
-CONFAINCE (Ref: PID2021-122194OB-I00): supported by MCIN/AEI/10.13039/501100011033 and by "ERDF A way of making Europe", by the "European Union".
+CONFAINCE (Ref.
+PID2021-122194OB-I00) project: supported by MCIN/AEI/10.13039/501100011033 and by "ERDF A way of making Europe", by the "European Union".

 =================
 Scientific papers